HDFGroup/hsds/docs/kubernetes_install_aws.md

 * bucket_name # set to the name of the bucket you will be using (must be globally unique)
 * aws_region  # set to the aws region you will be deploying to (e.g. us-west-2)
 * hsds_endpoint # use the external IP endpoint or DNS name that maps to the IP
-* aws_s3_endpoint # Use AWS endpoint for the region you will be deploying to
+* aws_s3_gateway # Use AWS endpoint for the region you will be deploying to

 Run the make_config map script to store the yaml settings as Kubernetes ConnfigMaps: `admin/kubernetes/k8s_make_configmap.sh`

+Run: `kubectl describe configmaps hsds-config` and `kubectl describe configmaps hsds-override` to verify the configmap entries.

 Deploy HSDS to K8s
 ------------------